typesafehub/conductr-doc/src/main/play-doc/operation/CLI.md

 ## Accessing the Visualizer

 Access to services in ConductR is proxied for high availability and load balancing.
-To access Visualizer point your browser to any ConductR node and use the URL, `http://172.17.0.1:9999`.
-Alternatively, if you can only access ConductR nodes using SSH, create a SSH tunnel that tunnels local port from your machine to the Visualizer service `ssh -L 8080:172.17.0.1:9999 172.17.0.1` (don't forget to substitute the `172.17.0.1`) and then access Visualizer by pointing your browser to `http://localhost:9999`.
+To access Visualizer, and supposing that ConductR is running at `172.17.0.1`, use the URL, `http://172.17.0.1:9999`.
+Alternatively, if you can only access ConductR nodes using SSH, create a SSH tunnel that tunnels local port from your machine to the Visualizer service `ssh -L 9999:172.17.0.1:9999 172.17.0.1` and then access Visualizer by pointing your browser to `http://localhost:9999`.

 Visualizer shows ConductR nodes as small blue circles with IP addresses next to them.
 Green circles denote bundles, and spinning circle means that a bundle is running.
 You should see one instance of bundle running.
 Try starting Visualizer on more nodes by executing: